nilsimda/ToyGPTs/ClassicAuthorGPT/README.md

 ```
 python3 data/prepare_data.py data/shakesepeare.txt
 ```
-If you want to use an author currently not included, just add their full work in a file called `<lastname_author>.py`
+If you want to use an author currently not included, just add their full work in a file called `<lastname_author>.txt`

 Now we can train the model by running:
 ```